oliviermbida/circleci-cicd-pipeline/README.md

 ![Wait loop](/docs/screenshots/SCREENSHOT05_loop.png)

-And here is another when an IAM user with the wrong priviledges executes an authorized step.
+And here is another when an IAM user with the wrong priviledges executes an unauthorized step.

 ![Unauthorized execution](/docs/screenshots/SCREENSHOT05_unauth.png)